Email infrastructure built for AI agents, not adapted from human email

 No framework lock-in on the agent side

-MultiMail exposes a REST API, a Python SDK (multimail-sdk), and an MCP server.
+MultiMail exposes a REST API you can call directly from any HTTP client (requests, httpx, fetch) and an MCP server (npm @multimail/mcp-server).
 Agents built on LangChain, CrewAI, AutoGen, Semantic Kernel, or any MCP-compatible client integrate without framework-specific adapters.

 Recommended oversight mode